-The reduction of CPU workload and it’s improved predictability can enforce the GPU to be the limiting factor (as it should be), instead of the CPU.
+The reduction of CPU workload and it’s improved predictability can enforce the GPU to be the limiting factor of performance, as it should be.

-Vulkan implies memory-management to be done by the application (by you) rather than the driver.
+Vulkan API enforces memory management to be done by the application rather than the driver.

 Vulkan is a fresh start, whereas OpenGL contains a myriad of hacks to support very rare use cases.